Mental-Health-Liberia/Mental-Health-Liberia-PEF-Client/README.md

 This is the client.

 ## Background
-This project is apart of the Computing for Good class led by [Ellen Zegura](http://www.cc.gatech.edu/~ewz/Welcome.html) at the [Georgia Institute of Technology](http://www.gatech.edu).
+This project is a part of the Computing for Good class led by [Ellen Zegura](http://www.cc.gatech.edu/~ewz/Welcome.html) at the [Georgia Institute of Technology](http://www.gatech.edu).

 ### Group Members
 * Ryan Ashcraft